GitHub Pages

 - Installs the exact version of

-docmd build - Uploads the output directory as a GitHub Pages artefact
+npx @docmd/core build. - Uploads the output directory as a GitHub Pages artefact.

 Enabling GitHub Pages